 Stefania and Kazimierz Gurda divorced, and from her home in Debica, the photographer took only her daughter, Zosia – and the piano.
 In the late 30s she settled in Silesia.
 Under Nazi occupation her business was taken over by the Germans, and she found herself a paid worker in her own workshop.

 After the end of the war, Zosia migrated to France.
 Stefania Gurdowa decided to stay in Poland, and once more she started all over again – this time in Lodygowice, near Zywiec.
 She took care of her granddaughter, Basia for some years, until the girl was reunited with her mother in France.
 And she established yet another photographic workshop.
 Her former clients remember that there were always fresh flowers in her chilly rented flat-and-atelier – as well as a permanent Christmas tree!

 Gurdowa, the distinguished artist, died in 1968.
 Her apartment was cleaned after she passed away, and her immense photographic archive was disposed of and lost.
 Only a fragment of her art endures, together with a question without an answer: who hid a collection of glass plates behind a wall in the attic of her workshop in Debica?
 Perhaps it was her own decision to preserve them this way.
 As a responsible professional, she must have been aware of the rule that “negatives are to be stored.”

 Publisher: Fundacja Imago Mundi / Muzeum Etnograficzne w Krakowie

 Buy on Amazon

-— This limited edition photobook, and the images within it, were our favourite discovery this year.
+—This limited edition photobook, and the images within it, were a great discovery.
 Each photograph is a snapshot of living history, beautifully shot and lovingly reprinted and presented.
-Every photographer we've shown our copy to cannot put it down, and longs to add it to their library.
-It's a must for every lover of photography, sociology, or history.
+Every photographer we’ve shown our copy to cannot put it down, and longs to add it to their library.
+It’s a must for every lover of photography, sociology, or history.